 Unique selling points of the programme

-• RIBA part one validation demonstrates the department’s commitment to providing world-class, internationally recognised education
+• RIBA part one validation demonstrates the department’s commitment to providing world-class, internationally recognized education

 • Excellent opportunities for further studies - around 20 percent of our graduates have received offers for further study from top-ranked universities in the field, such as the University of Pennsylvania in the USA, the Bartlett School of Architecture at the University College London in the United Kingdom, the University of Sydney in Australia, the Politecnico di Milano in Italy, and the National University of Singapore